Unfolded proximal neural networks for robust image Gaussian denoising: Proposed unfolded denoising NNs

-Leveraging Corollary~\ref{cor:limit-NN}, we propose two learning strategies: \begin{enumerate} \item \textbf{Learned Normalized Operators (LNO):} This strategy aims to use theoretical conditions ensuring convergence of (F)ISTA and (Sc)CP, i.e., choosing the stepsizes appearing in deep-(F)ISTA and deep-(Sc)CP according to the conditions given in Corollary~\ref{cor:limit-NN}.
+The proposed DD(i)FB and D(Sc)CP allow for flexibility in the learned parameters.
+In this work, we propose two learning strategies, either satisfying conditions described in Corollary~\ref{cor:limit-NN} (LNO), or giving flexibility to the parameters (LFO).
+These two strategies are described below. \begin{enumerate} \item \textbf{Learned Normalized Operators (LNO):} This strategy uses theoretical conditions ensuring convergence of D(i)FB and (Sc)CP, i.e., choosing the stepsizes appearing in deep-D(i)FB and deep-(Sc)CP according to the conditions given in Corollary~\ref{cor:limit-NN}.
 In this context, for every $k\in \{1, \ldots,K\}$, we choose $\D_{k, \mathcal{P}} $ to be equal to the adjoint $\D_{k, \mathcal{D}}^\top$ of $\D_{k, \mathcal{D}}$.
-However, unlike in Corollary~\ref{cor:limit-NN}, we allow $\D_{k, \mathcal{D}}$ to vary for the different layers $k \in \{1, \ldots, K\}$. \item \textbf{Learned Flexible Operator (LFO):} This strategy, introduced in \cite{le2021proximal}, consists in learning the stepsizes appearing in deep-(F)ISTA and deep-(Sc)CP without constraints, as well as allowing a mismatch in learning the adjoint operator $\D^\top$ of $\D$, i.e., learning $\D_{k, \mathcal{D}}$ and $\D_{k, \mathcal{P}}$ independently. \end{enumerate} The learnable parameters are summarized in Table~\ref{tab:learnable-param}.
+However, unlike in Corollary~\ref{cor:limit-NN}, we allow $\D_{k, \mathcal{D}}$ to vary for the different layers $k \in \{1, \ldots, K\}$. \item \textbf{Learned Flexible Operator (LFO):} This strategy, introduced in \cite{Le_HTV_2022_p-eusipco-fas-pab}, consists in learning the stepsizes appearing in deep-D(i)FB and deep-(Sc)CP without constraints, as well as allowing a mismatch in learning the adjoint operator $\D^\top$ of $\D$, i.e., learning $\D_{k, \mathcal{D}}$ and $\D_{k, \mathcal{P}}$ independently. \end{enumerate} The learnable parameters are summarized in Table~\ref{tab:learnable-param}.